How Does LendingTree Get Paid?

 It’s also possible that some of your debt isn’t discharged once your bankruptcy case concludes.
 In that case, because the automatic stay ends at the conclusion of a case, the creditor would be able to resume wage garnishment for any undischarged debt.

-Keep in mind that when it comes to wage garnishment, your disposable income is defined as the amount of earnings left after legally required deductions are made — not the amount that you’d consider to be “disposable” income, which likely excludes things like rent and utilities.
+When it comes to wage garnishment, your disposable income is defined as the amount of earnings left after legally required deductions are made — not the amount that you’d consider to be “disposable” income, which likely excludes things like rent and utilities.

 Other ways to stop wage garnishment